Gaspé Flint Corn

 One of my plots was planted adjacent to some extremely tall long season corn.
 As a result, it was in the afternoon shade.
 For the earliest harvest, plant in full sun.

-For the discriminating grower, we are offering a special package called Breeder's Delight.
-This pack of at least 250 seeds is a composite of our Gaspé population and has TWO seeds from 125 ears.
-You will receive at least 250 seeds to plant.
-This planting would bring to your harvest the wide range of genes I have.
-If interested, drop us an email at Seeds at GreatLakesStapleSeeds dot com.
+For the discriminating grower, we are offering a special package called Gaspé Breeder's Delight.
+This pack of at least 250 seeds is a composite of our Gaspé population and has TWO seeds from 125 ears offering the full range of Gaspé genetics from our southeast Michigan plot.
 The Breeder's Delight package price reflects hours of great care and attention selecting the best kernels of each ear.